edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Specified_GeographicalCoordinate.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01002026
-Comments: <br/>The latitude and longitude of a specified place, by which its relative situation on the globe is known.
-The height above the sea level constitutes a third coordinate.<br/>A set of geographical coordinates of a specific point such as the longitude, latitude and altitude.<br/>
+rdfs:comment | The latitude and longitude of a specified place, by which its relative situation on the globe is known.
+The height above the sea level constitutes a third coordinate. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:GeographicalCoordinate.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003616
+rdfs:comment | A set of geographical coordinates of a specific point such as the longitude, latitude and altitude. edi3:cefactBusinessProcess | In All Contexts

 Properties: